SalesforceCommerceCloud/b2c-crm-sync/README.md

 8. Click `Update` to apply these functional permissions to the Administrator role.

+### Enable Debug and Custom Log Generation

+b2c-crm-sync will audit all authentication and REST API call-outs made to the Salesforce Platform via customLogs.
+The generated logFiles are instrumental when troubleshooting unexpected behaviors.
+Please enable the debug logging-level in your B2C Commerce sandbox prior to deploying b2c-crm-sync.

+> The log files are instrumental when you need to troubleshoot scenarios like "why isn't my customer syncing to Salesforce when I make an update in B2C Commerce?".
+Pro-actively enable logging to simplify future troubleshooting.

+1. Open the Business Manager Administration Menu.
+2. Select the `Custom Log Settings` option from the Operations menu.
+3. Set the **root** log level to `DEBUG` using the available picklist.
+4. Ensure that `INFO` and `DEBUG` are among the selected log levels that will be written to log files.
+5. Include an e-mail address where `FATAL` errors can be emailed when caught.
+6. Click `Save` to apply these settings and enable b2c-crm-sync logs to be written to your sandbox.

+> Log entries can be viewed via [Log Center](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/content/b2c_commerce/topics/site_development/b2c_log_center.html?cp=0_11) or directly from the [Site Development](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/content/b2c_commerce/topics/web_services/b2c_web_service_logging_and_troubleshooting.html) landing page within Business Manager.
+Use the generated log files to inspect REST API calls made from B2C Commerce to the Salesforce Platform.

+### Create Your Access Keys

+B2C Commerce offers [Access Keys](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/content/b2c_commerce/topics/admin/b2c_access_keys_for_business_manager.html?) as an alternative form of authentication when logging into to Business Manager via external applications: WebDAV File Access, UX Studio Agent, User Login, OCAPI, and Protected Storefront Access.
+You can use these keys to access log files as well as to authenticate Agents for the Order on Behalf Of use-case.

+> Please use these instructions to generate the `Agent User Login and OCAPI` and `WebDAV File Access and UX Studio` access keys for your login.

+1. Click on your userName (full name) in the header navigation menu.
+2. From your profile, click on the link titled `Manage Access Keys`.
+3. Click on the `Generate Access Key` button to select an access key to generate.
+4. Select `Agent User Login and OCAPI` from the **Generate Access Key** picklist.
+5. Click on the `Generate` button to generate your access key.

+> Please copy and download the generated access key -- and keep it in a safe place.
+You'll need to place this key in your .env file and use it as part of your password for Agent authentication.

+6. Click on the `Generate Access Key` button to select an access key to generate.
+7. Select `WebDAV File Access and UX Studio` from the **Generate Access Key** picklist.
+8. Click on the `Generate` button to generate your access key.

+> Please copy and download the generated access key -- and keep it in a safe place.
+You'll need to authenticate against your sandbox if you want to view logFiles directly.

 ### Create Your B2C Commerce Client ID

-Before setting up the b2c-crm-sync environment, you have to create a B2C Commerce Client ID.
-This has to be done through the Account Manager Portal.
-Please follow these steps in order to create the client ID used in the environment bellow:
+A B2C Commerce Client ID is necessary to facilitate REST API authentication between B2C Commerce and the Salesforce Platform.
+You can create a B2C Client ID via [Account Manager](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/content/b2c_commerce/topics/account_manager/b2c_account_manager_overview.html?)
+Portal.

+> b2c-crm-sync leverages B2C Client IDs to identify a B2C Commerce instance to Account Manager and authorize REST API interactions via JWT.
+We recommend `creating a new B2C Client ID` for b2c-crm-sync vs. leveraging an existing B2C Client ID.

 1. Go to [https://account.demandware.com](https://account.demandware.com)
 2. Go to the `API Client` menu

+> Please note that you will need API User rights in Account Manager to create a B2C Client ID.
+Please request access from your Account Manager Administrator if you do not see the `API Client` or `Add API Client` options in the Account Manager menu.

 3. Click on the `Add API Client` button at the top right of the page
 4. Enter a display name and a password.
 The password corresponds to the `B2C_CLIENTSECRET` environment variable that you'll set up in the next section.
+5. Specify your company's organization as the organization for this B2C Client ID.
-5. Within the OpenID Connect section, please ensure to configure at least the following:
+6. Within the OpenID Connect section, please ensure to configure at least the following:
     - Default Scopes: `mail`
     - Allowed Scopes: `mail`, `roles`, `tenantFilter`, and `profile` (on separate lines)
-    - Token Endpoint Auth Method: `client_secret_post`
+    - Token Endpoint Auth Method: `private_key_jwt`
     - Access Token Format: `UUID`
-6. Click the `Save` button to apply these changes to your ClientID's configuration.
+7. Click the `Save` button to apply these changes to your ClientID's configuration.

 Re-open the ClientID page -- and keep it open until the last section of the setup.
-You'll have to add the callback URL of the Salesforce Core Auth Provider to the Redirect URIs field of your newly created client ID.
+You'll have to update the B2C Client ID configuration to include the JWT certificate you'll create later during setup.

-> Remember to also capture the password applied to the ClientID.
-You will need to add the password to the .env file via the `B2C_CLIENTSECRET` property.
+> Remember to capture the **B2C Client ID value** and **password** applied during this process.
+You will need to add both properties to the .env file via the `B2C_CLIENTID` and `B2C_CLIENTSECRET` properties.

-### Setup a .env File
+### Setup Your .env File
-To begin, we use the [dotenv](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) node.js library to store environment-specific configuration settings used to authenticate against a given B2C Commerce environment.
+We use the [dotenv](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) node.js library to store environment-specific configuration settings used to authenticate against a given B2C Commerce environment.
 Before installing any of the project package dependencies, please follow these instructions to build-out a .env file that contains your environment's configuration settings.

 - Rename the example file 'sample.env' to '.env' in the root of the repository.

-> This file shouldn't be checked into the repository, and is automatically being ignored by Git
+> This file shouldn't be checked into the repository, and is automatically being ignored by Git.

 - Open the .env file and edit the following information.
 Please update these values to reflect your sandbox environment's configuration properties.